 Neurodiverse Affirming approach

-A neurodivergent approach helps a neurodivergent person feel at ease and fosters their self-esteem.
+A neurodiversity-affirming approach helps a neurodivergent person (for example, someone with autism) feel comfortable, understood, and accepted.
+It also supports their confidence and self-esteem.

-2. Allowing a person to avoid eye contact, when they find it uncomfortable to give it and/or
+2. Allowing a person to avoid eye contact if they find it uncomfortable

-3. Providing a wobble stool or standing desk for someone who benefits from moving their body throughout the day.
+3. Providing movement options, such as a wobble stool or standing desk, for someone who benefits from moving their body throughout the day

-• Neurodiverse Workplace: An Employer’s Guide to Managing and Working with Neurodirgent Employees, clients and customers
+Neurodiverse Workplace: An Employer’s Guide to Managing and Working with Neurodivergent Employees, Clients and Customers

 Written by Jessica Bibby